+As established in the Federal Constitution, federal authorities have to respect international law.
+This also applies to the armed forces.
+Their defence policy and doctrine is regularly evaluated regarding its consistency with international law.
+Furthermore, by stipulating in the Federal Constitution that "the armed forces serve to prevent war and to maintain peace", Switzerland reflects international law principles such as the prohibition of threat or use of force in international relations (UN Charter. art.
+2, al. 4) or the settlement of international disputes by peaceful means (UN Charter. art.
+2, al. 3).

-Art.
-58 of the stipulates: "The armed forces shall serve to prevent war and to maintain peace; they shall defend the country and its population.
-They shall support the civilian authorities in safeguarding the country against serious threats to internal security and in dealing with exceptional situations."
-By vesting those missions with constitutional legitimacy and issuing them to the Armed Forces for implementation, the Swiss Federal Constitution reflects international law by emphasizing the prevention of violence (UN Charter. art.
-2, al. 4: Prohibition of threat or use of force in international relations), taking into account the exception of self-defence (UN Charter, art.
-51).
-The implementing federal authorities are therefore inherently observing international law.
-Further, an open public debate, the requirement for parliamentary approval for the Armed Forces budget and major acquisitions as well as operations, and the requirement of a UN Security Council mandate or an OSCE mandate for peace support operations help ensure that defence policy and doctrine are in accordance with international law.
-This is reinforced by a policy of neutrality and a practice of restraint regarding participation in operations outside Switzerland.
+For the implementation of international humanitarian law, see above Chapters 4.1 and 4.2.
+Further, an open public debate, the requirement for parliamentary approval for the Armed Forces budget and major acquisitions as well as operations, and the requirement of a UN or an OSCE mandate for peace support operations help ensure that defence policy and doctrine are in accordance with international law.
+This is reinforced by a policy of neutrality and a practice of restraint regarding military participation in operations outside Switzerland.